Carer’s Travel Scholarship

 Scholarship rounds, application guidelines and the application form are found below.

-Round 1 – For conference travel between 1st January and 30th June 2016.
-Applications open January 2016 and close Friday 11th March 2016 (close of business).
-NOW CLOSED – Awarded to Dr Ying Zhang (refer to below)
+Round 1 – For conference travel between 1st January and 30th June 2017.
+Applications open January 2017 and close Friday 10th March 2017 (close of business).

 To be eligible you must: